jenkinsci/build-history-manager-plugin/README.md

 #### remove builds based on a parameter

-Following configuration has two rules.
+Following configuration has three rules.
 The first uses the token macro condition to test the value of a parameter.
-The second rule will preserve the last 24 builds.
-In other words it removes all builds where the paramater matches a value, and when it does not it keeps the last 24.
+It removes jobs where the string value of `ENABLE_HISTORY` is "false".
+The second rule will preserve the last 24 builds that do not match the first rule.
+The third rule deletes the remainder of jobs.
+Thus the three rules work together to preserve the last 24 builds where `ENABLE_HISTORY` is true.

 ```groovy
 pipeline {